 Tiles are the typical choice for kitchen splashbacks.
-Patterned tiles are perfect for a country-style kitchen, while hexagon shaped tiles can create a cool honey-comb effect in modern kitchens.
-But tiles aren't the only option when it comes to splashbacks.
+Patterned tiles are perfect for a country-style kitchen (opens in new tab), while hexagon shaped tiles can create a cool honey-comb effect in modern kitchens.
+But tiles aren't the only option when it comes to kitchen splashback ideas.

 'As with tiles, both laminate and glass splashbacks can be used to make a style statement.
 You can create a real contrast to your units by opting for a bold, striking colour, especially if set against a more neutral hued kitchen.'

 However, while a laminates smooth surface makes it easy to clean, Hayley advises that it shouldn't be used behind a cooker.
 'Laminates plastic qualities make it unsuitable for use as a gas hob splashback, as it should not be exposed to open flames,' she explains, suggesting to opt for glass instead.